KiandaBPM/KiandaBPM.github.io/getting-started.md

 ![Layout mode](images/layout-mode.png)

-This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with mobile-first approach.
+This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with a mobile-first approach.

 ### Types of fields